On this page

 What is the definition of freelancer?

-- doing particular pieces of work for different organizations, rather than working all the time for a single organization
+- doing particular pieces of work for different organisations, rather than working all the time for a single organisation

-- someone who does particular pieces of work for different organizations, rather than working all the time for a single organization
+- someone who does particular pieces of work for different organisations, rather than working all the time for a single organisation

-- working independently usually for various organizations rather than as an employee of a particular one
+- working independently usually for various organisations rather than as an employee of a particular one

 How the meaning of freelancing is changing